17 Ways to Land Your Very First Paying Side Hustle Client

 6. Get Your Chat On

 Networking and community events are a great place to find new clients, so grab your business cards, get out there, and get to know people.
-Meet Up and EventBrite are too good places to look for events in your town.
+Meet Up and EventBrite are two good places to look for networking events in your town.

 7. Get Cozy With Other Similar Businesses